elarivie/BUILDME/README.md

 * REQ00019 - Shall never skip the build step of cleaning the TEMP folder.
 * REQ0001A - Shall not write any data outside of BUILDTEMP and BUILDOUTPUT folder.
 * WSH00000 - Should abort build steps if the SOURCE folder is altered while the build steps are not complete.
-* WSH00001 - Shall abort build steps if an external dependency is missing on the system.
+* WSH00001 - Should abort build steps if an external dependency is missing on the system.
 * WSH00002 - Should provide clear instruction in the output or error stream about any missing dependencies on the system.
 * WSH00003 - Should be implemented in an interpreted programming language.
 * WSH00004 - Should be portable accross multiple OS.